-I first fell in love with Angela Charles’ beautiful, abstract landscapes during Somerset Art Weeks in 2008, shortly after I’d moved to Somerset with my family.
+I first fell in love with Angela Charles’ beautiful, abstract landscapes during Somerset Art Weeks in 2008, shortly after I’d moved to the South West with my family.
 I knew instantly that Juliana would be drawn to her work too, being such a big fan of Cy Twombly’s paintings, and I was right; we’ve been working with Angela ever since.

 I particularly love the way that Angela builds up layers of colour in her work, sanding them down to create a smooth, yet richly textured surface.
 Sometimes the different coloured layers are revealed and sometimes they are hidden, a bit like the geology of the Dorset and Somerset coastlines Angela is inspired by.

 I’m deeply struck by the effect the weather has on the mood of each piece Angela creates, her palette and the force of the marks she makes, being driven by this ever-changing external force.
-I’m particularly attracted to the bright flashes of red in some of her works.
-I was practically waxing lyrical about the painting featured above which Juliana and I adored when it was shown at one of our exhibitions in London – unsurprisingly it sold within the first few days of our show.
+Her paintings are beautiful and evocative and resonate with all that emotion we have for landscape.

 Angela’s works evolve from rudimentary pen sketches and written notes about the landscape, the light and the sea.
 These records act as a catalyst for her paintings which, rather than a direct response to a certain place, represent a memory of a location and the felt experience of being there.
 In some of the works Angela becomes so absorbed by the painting process that little is recognisable from the original sketch.